DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-22-review-of-provider-emails.md

 Get help, report a problem or give feedback at [becomingateacher@digital.education.gov.uk](mailto:becomingateacher@digital.education.gov.uk)

-You can turn off email notifications if you do not want to be told when application statuses change:
+You can change your email notification settings:

 ((notifications_link))